mscdex/socksv5/README.md

     * **dstPort** - _integer_ - The destination port that the client has requested.

-    `accept` has a boolean parameter which if set to `true`, will return the underlying `net.Socket` for you to read from/write to, allowing you to hijack the request instead of proxying the connection to its intended destination.
+    `accept` has a boolean parameter which if set to `true`, will return the underlying `net.Socket` for you to read from/write to, allowing you to intercept the request instead of proxying the connection to its intended destination.

 Server methods